In the release

 How will this change show up?

-As this is a change to Gearset's behaviour, if you have previously deployed just using Gearset, this will show up as a whitespace change on existing files:
+As this is a change to Gearset's behavior, if you have previously deployed just using Gearset, this will show up as a whitespace change on existing files:

 In the short term this means your next deployment to each custom object will